2017 World Baseball Classic championship round: Final − United States 8, Puerto Rico 0

 Puerto Rico reached the championship undefeated in the tournament, winning all seven games played.
 Puerto Rico defeated the United States when they faced each other in Pool F. In the championship game, Seth Lugo started for Puerto Rico, and Marcus Stroman started for the United States.
-Ian Kinsler hit a two-run home run for the United States in the third inning, as Puerto Rico's performance faltered without earning a single run throughout the innings.
+Ian Kinsler hit a two-run home run for the United States in the third inning, while Puerto Rico's offense faltered, failing to score a single run in the championship game.
 Kinsler scored again in the fifth inning on a single by Christian Yelich, and Yelich scored on an infield single by McCutchen.
 Two more runs scored on a bases loaded single by Brandon Crawford in the seventh inning, and Giancarlo Stanton scored the inning's third run with an RBI single.
 Meanwhile, Stroman did not allow a hit for the first six innings of play.
 The United States added another run in the eighth inning with an RBI single by McCutchen.
 The United States completed the shutout to win the championship.
 Stroman was named the tournament's Most Valuable Player.